EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

    |      |      |
      ....   ....
 ~~~~
-{: #ampmulti_m title='Amplicifcation attack using multicast' artwork-align="center"}
+{: #ampmulti_m title='Amplification attack using multicast' artwork-align="center"}

 An amplification attack using a multicast request and observe is
 illustrated in {{ampmulti_mn}}.
 In this case a single request results
-in n responses each from m different serers giving a total of n \* m
+in n responses each from m different servers giving a total of n \* m
 responses.